hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-application-performance-monitoring-tools-overview.md

 * get alerted and notified on critical issues;
 * instrument applications with new integrations;

 Datadog is a SaaS-based application that focus on cloud monitoring and security.
 It takes an infrastructure monitoring approach geared toward analytics and application performance, and it is praised especially for its infrastructure and security monitoring features.
 Datadog handles the entire DevOps and SRE workflow, including the complete incident management and _SIEM_.
 It makes the incident management fairly easy by declaring and managing incidents from events and monitors.
 Users can create incidents, rank them by severity, manage incident resolution by assigning responsible users and teams, and send basic email and notifications.
 Some of the features provided by Datadog, such as the real-time alerts and automated reports, bring amazing advantages to organizations.
-New features, such as network monitoring, security analysis, AIOps, business analytics, and incident management, are kept being added and supported in Datadog.
+New features, such as network monitoring, security analysis, _AIOps_, business analytics, and incident management, are kept being added and supported in Datadog.
 It offers much broader applicability both in terms of APM capabilities and monitoring other areas such as infrastructure, device, server, database, and log management.

 Datadog has been graded as a *Leader* in the latest [Gartner Magic Quadrant for API and Observability](https://www.datadoghq.com/resources/gartner-magic-quadrant-apm-observability-2022/).
 In [StackShare community](https://stackshare.io/datadog), Datadog has been mentioned in *1271* company stacks and *6360* developer stacks.
 It supports community APIs and extensions to integrate with existing IT infrastructure.
 Datadog’s learning platform offers web-based coding labs, It enables new users to get hands-on experience in a simulated environment and plunges users into the workflow from the start.